josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 In this example you upgraded a service class.
 You can use a TypeScript type annotation when you inject it.
-While it doesn't affect how the dependency is handled, it enables the benefits of static type checking.
+While it does not affect how the dependency is handled, it enables the benefits of static type checking.
 This is not required though, and any AngularJS service, factory, or provider can be upgraded.

 </div>